4 questions to ask before hiring an HVAC technician

 How do refunds, warranties, and guarantees work?

 Your current system may be under warranty, and a good HVAC technician will follow the terms of the warranty.
 Or, you may be past warranty, in which case they should give you a new guarantee in writing.

 It’s also good to ask about how refunds work.
-Make sure that you are hiring a reputable company that installs the equipment properly and fully discloses their policy.
-In most cases you can’t get your money back should the repair not last, however a reputable company will work with you to find a solution.
+Make sure that you are hiring a reputable company that installs the equipment properly and fully discloses its policy.
+In most cases you can’t get your money back should the repair not last, however, a reputable company will work with you to find a solution.

 In addition, energy and cost efficiency are also important to many homeowners.
 If it’s something important to you and you want to know more, or if you feel your system isn’t working as efficiently as it should, bring it up with the technician to find out their recommendations.